loganbenjamin/bevy_vox_mesh/README.md

 # Mod
-This mod adds the ability to convert rgb/srgb palette to linear when loading the palette from the vox file.
+This mod adds the ability to convert rgb/srgb palette to linear rgb.

 <h1>
 <code>bevy_vox_mesh</code>